Gunmen (1994 film): Production

+Following his writing and directing debut on Catch Me If You Can for Showtime, Stephen Sommers sold his Gunmen spec script to producers Laurence Mark and John Baldecchi at Walt Disney Pictures.
+Sommers briefly developed developed Gunmen at Hollywood Pictures until Mark and Baldecchi shifted Sommers' focus to The Adventures of Huck Finn and Gunmen was placed into turnaround.

+The project was instead produced independently by Davis Entertainment who produced the film as part of a co-financing deal with Columbia-TriStar Home Video after previously partnering on the 1992 film Fortress which had proved to be a sizable financial hit, particularly in the international market.
+Dimension Films, the genre film label of Miramax, acquired the distribution rights to the film for the United States.
+Deran Sarafian was cast in and directed Gunmen because Christopher Lambert had enjoyed Sarafian's Death Warrant.
+Mario Van Peebles has said the film was something of an homage to The Good, the Bad and the Ugly with his character an analogue to Clint Eastwood's the Man with No Name while Christopher Lambert and Denis Leary's characters were an homage to Eli Wallach's Tuco and Lee Van Cleef's "Angel Eyes".
+Van Peebles has stated he enjoyed working with Lambert in spite of only occasionally understanding him and their experience on the film led to them reteaming in Highlander III: The Sorcerer.

-Gunmen was filmed in nine weeks between April 20 and June 18 of 1992.
+Gunmen was filmed in nine weeks between April 20 and June 18 of 1992 in Puerto Vallarta, Mexico.

 Release

 Gunmen was first released in Hungary on May 21, 1993.
 In the US, it was theatrically released on February 4, 1994.

 Dimension Films also cut the film down by around five minutes before it was played on 800 North American screens.
 The film was originally much more hard-edged, featuring greater violence and language, and most of the cuts were made on those scenes because the studios wanted to make it a more accessible R-rated action film.
 The uncut version of the film was never released.

 Home media

 Gunmen was released to DVD on June 22, 2001 by Front Row Entertainment.
 DVD versions of the film are in the cropped 1.33:1 pan and scan format instead of the 2.35:1 widescreen format in which the movie was originally filmed.

 The original widescreen 2.35:1 aspect ratio cut is available for purchase digitally.
 There are two known DVD versions of Gunmen which present the film in its original 2.35:1 aspect ratio: the Japanese release from Columbia Tristar and a Hungarian version released as Fenegyerekek.
 All other versions of the DVD are only presented in a cropped 1.33:1 format.